RockSolidKnowledge/IdentityServer4.Migration.Scripts/README.md

-# What the MigrationDbContext script aims to achieve
+# What the PersistedGrantDbContext script aims to achieve

 ## Alter Existing Tables